bcgov/bc-raster-roads/README.md

 The Digital Road Atlas is a [single, authoritative source of road data for the Province of B.C.](https://www2.gov.bc.ca/gov/content?id=21FFEC94B0AD40818D2D2AF06D522714) Metadata details for the Digital Road Atlas (DRA) are available in PDF format from the [B.C.
 Data Catalogue](https://catalogue.data.gov.bc.ca/dataset/bb060417-b6e6-4548-b837-f9060d94743e).

-This analysis excludes some surface and road types in the [Digital Road Atlas (DRA)](https://catalogue.data.gov.bc.ca/dataset/bb060417-b6e6-4548-b837-f9060d94743e).
+This analysis *excludes* some surface and road types in the [Digital Road Atlas (DRA)](https://catalogue.data.gov.bc.ca/dataset/bb060417-b6e6-4548-b837-f9060d94743e).
 Boat (B), overgrown (O) & decomissioned (D) roads are excluded from `TRANSPORT_LINE_SURFACE_CODE` and ferry routes (F, FP, FR, RWA), non-motorized trails (T, TD), road proposed (RP), and road pedestrian mall (RPM) are excluded from `TRANSPORT_LINE_TYPE_CODE`.

 ### Usage

-There are four core scripts that are required for the road density analysis, they need to be run in order:
+There are four core scripts that are required for the raster road density analysis, they need to be run in order:

 -   01\_load.R
 -   02\_clean.R
 -   03\_analysis.R
 -   04\_output.R

+Or you can run all four scripts using run\_all.R.

 The packages used in the analysis can be installed from CRAN using `install.packages()`.

-### Project Status

-This project is under active development.

 ### Getting Help or Reporting an Issue